Skip to main content

 Idaho Auto Insurance Requirements: What You Need to Know

 If you drive in Idaho, you're required by law to carry auto insurance.
 But understanding the minimums—and knowing when they're not enough—can save you from financial disaster.
 Here's everything Idaho drivers need to know about car insurance requirements and coverage recommendations.
+Review our auto insurance coverage options to find the right policy.

 Idaho's Minimum Auto Insurance Requirements